Get all the latest data for Cebu?

 What tenant profiles dominate rentals in Cebu?

-The top three tenant profiles that dominate the rental market in Cebu are BPO and office workers (especially around IT Park and Cebu Business Park), young professionals often sharing 2-bedroom units, and families renting for school access.
+The top three tenant profiles in Cebu are BPO and IT workers, students and young professionals, and families or expats looking for larger or better-located homes.

 Do tenants prefer furnished or unfurnished in Cebu?